crowding/ansible-role-audio/index.md

 where the 'cardN' is dynamically assigned.

-Using this information, you can now write a file names something like `/etc/udev/rules.d/39-audio.rules` which would look something like this (here with one 5.1-channel and one 7.1-channel USB adapters that both look identical to udev)
+Using this information, you can now write a file named something like `/etc/udev/rules.d/39-audio.rules` which would look something like this (here with one 5.1-channel and one 7.1-channel USB adapters that both look identical to udev)